LetsDoVideo/iso-for-obs/README.md

 ## Known Limitations

 - **Windows only** in this release (macOS coming in a future version)
-- The meeting host must click **Allow** when prompted with the livestream request — without host approval the plugin cannot access video feeds
+- The meeting host must click **Allow** when prompted with the livestream request.
+Without host approval the plugin cannot access video feeds

 ---

 ## Known Issues

 **Occasional 1-second video latency on new sources** Sometimes a newly created Zoom Participant source will have approximately 1 second of video latency.
-If this occurs, delete the source and re-add it — the latency will not return.
+If this occurs, delete the source and re-add it.
+The latency will not return.
 This is a known issue being addressed in the next release.

 ---